 - 1. Completion of all required courses as outlined on the 120-hour B.S.
 Degree Curriculum for Human Ecology: Nutrition and Dietetics Concentration - 2.
-Maintenance of a cumulative grade point average of 3.0 GPA each semester, and an overall cumulative GPA of 3.0 (minimum) in 3000 and 4000 level DPD courses.

-3. Once admitted to upper division, a letter grade of A or B is required in all 3000 and 4000 level DPD courses and a letter grade of C or higher in Science courses each semester.
+Maintenance of a cumulative grade point average of 3.0 GPA each semester for all courses on transcript; and an overall cumulative GPA of 3.0 (minimum) in 3000 and 4000 level DPD courses. - 3.
+Once admitted to upper division, a letter grade of A or B is required in all 3000 and 4000 level DPD courses and a letter grade of C or higher in Science courses each semester.